skinny85/eol-blog/content/articles/2024/new-versions-of-jilt-released.md

 ```

 The issue here is that the `Second` in the return type of the `first()`
-method in the `First` interface refers here to the type parameter,
+method in the `First` interface refers to the type parameter,
 which shadows the next interface in the chain.
 The correct thing here would be to qualify the type name with the name of the enclosing interface,
 so JavaPoet should generate the return type as `PairBuilders.Second`.